NatFantasy/Interview-Task/README.md

 ```

 ### Run
-Ensure you are in the correct directory \Selenium-Interview-Task
+Ensure you are in the correct directory \Interview-Task

 ```sh
 mvn clean test -DsuiteXmlFile=testng/testng.xml